 Chipley is a very small city located in the state of Florida.
 With a population of 3,565 people and five constituent neighborhoods, Chipley is the 305th largest community in Florida.

 Chipley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Chipley is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Chipley who work in food service (16.74%), office and administrative support (13.23%), and teaching (10.08%).
+Overall, Chipley is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Chipley who work in office and administrative support (17.02%), sales jobs (10.05%), and food service (9.95%).

-The per capita income in Chipley in 2010 was $16,142, which is low income relative to Florida and the nation.
-This equates to an annual income of $64,568 for a family of four.
+The per capita income in Chipley in 2010 was $14,441, which is low income relative to Florida and the nation.
+This equates to an annual income of $57,764 for a family of four.
+Chipley also has one of the higher rates of people living in poverty in the nation, with 31.23% of its population below the federal poverty line.

 Chipley is an extremely ethnically-diverse city.
 The people who call Chipley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chipley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chipley include English, German, Italian, and Dutch.
+Important ancestries of people in Chipley include Italian, English, German, and European.

 The most common language spoken in Chipley is English.
 Other important languages spoken here include Spanish and African languages.